neonevm/neon-evm.docs/docs/operating/operator-introduction.md

 A Proxy Operator's main task is to install software on a server in order to provide an RPC endpoint to accept transactions formed according to Ethereum rules, and ensures their execution in Solana.

 This involves:
- * Configuring a proxy server to perform the following operations:
+ * Configuring at least [2 instances of the proxy server](#redundancy) to perform the following operations:
     * Receive requests over Web3 API protocol
     * Shape responses using Web3 API protocol
-    * Convert transactions to the Solana format
- * Connect a proxy server to a Solana cluster RPC endpoint
+ * Connect a Proxy server to a Solana cluster RPC endpoint
  * Successfully execute transactions

 :::note
 All operations related to the execution of transactions on Solana are performed by the software installed on your node.
 :::

-## Proxy requirements
+### Hardware requirements

 Please make sure you have hardware that meets the corresponding minimum requirements before proceeding.